Landour: Census

-According to the 2001 India census, Landour had an "official" population of roughly 3,500.
+According to the 2001 India census, Landour had an official population of roughly 3,500.
 Males constitute 55% of the population and females 45%.
 Landour has an average literacy rate of 78%, higher than the national average of 59.5%: male literacy is 85%, and female literacy is 70%.
 In Landour, 8% of the population is under 6 years of age.
 However, these statistics do not account for the transient population of the Cantonment, which includes military personnel on study tours, or the "second home" crowd that owns many of the properties in Landour Cantonment.
 Nor does it account for the student population at Woodstock or the language school.

-The year-round population of the Cantonment is under 1,200, and if you include Landour Bazaar it is under 4,000.
+The year-round population of the Cantonment is under 1,200, and if including Landour Bazaar it is under 4,000.
 The summertime population of Mussoorie triples to perhaps 90,000 with the influx of budget tourists (and hotel staff, shopkeepers, tradesmen etc. to service them), but the population of Landour Bazaar only goes up by perhaps 1,000, given the paucity of hotels.
 But the summertime population of the Cantonment goes up by only 500, if that; there is no place for outsiders to stay.
-Indeed, the weekend population of Mussoorie proper too now spurts—year-round—to near-summertime levels, given the improvements in India's highways and the ever-rising numbers of private cars.
+The weekend population of Mussoorie proper too now spurts—year-round—to near-summertime levels, given the improvements in India's highways and the ever-rising numbers of private cars.

 Ethnic mix

-The ethnic mix of Landour has changed dramatically since 1947, and since the 1970s–1980s due to the departure of most missionaries, and also via the recent Indian economic boom.
+The ethnic mix of Landour has changed dramatically since 1947, and since the 1970s and 1980s due to the departure of most missionaries, and also via the recent Indian economic boom.
 Many of the shopkeepers and small-business owners of Landour Bazaar and the Cantonment are descended from bania merchants who came from far afield in the 19th century—as far away as Gujarat and Bombay—to service the then-growing Anglo-American community.